First Era

 1E 2200

-The Thrassian Plague destroys over half of the population of Tamriel.
+The Thrassian Plague ravages Tamriel, destroying over half its population, especially along its western coast.
 The plague is released by the Sload from the coral kingdom of Thras.
 Nobility from Daggerfall, Sentinel, and Wayrest escape to the Isle of Balfiera.

 1E 2260

-Source: Pocket Guide to the Empire (3rd Edition): Elsweyr.
+Source: Pocket Guide to the Empire 3rd Edition: Elsweyr, Elder Scrolls Online loading screens

 1E 2702